 Here’s how much you can earn on local/overseas spending with the relationship bonus:

-In terms of miles earning potential, the Citi Prestige ranks somewhere in the middle of the pack.
+In terms of miles earning potential, the Citi Prestige ranks towards the bottom of the $120K pack, at 6th out of 8 cards.

-From now till 31 December 2020, Citi Prestige cardholders will earn 25 ThankYou points for every S$1 spent at Kaligo (equivalent to 10 mpd).
-There is no cap on the bonus that can be earned, but note that Kaligo’s prices can be more expensive than other booking sites.
-Do some comparison shopping and decide if the extra miles are worth it.
+From now till 31 December 2022, Citi Prestige cardholders will earn 25 ThankYou points for every S$1 spent at Kaligo (equivalent to 10 mpd).

 When are ThankYou points credited?